Moto42/etgra-website-acorn/src/index.md

 # Home

-Welcome to East Texas Goat Raisers Association’s (ETGRA) web page.
-ETGRA was formed in 1996 by a dedicated group of Goat Ranchers and Farmers to promote the goat industry in East Texas.
-This dedication remains the priority of ETGRA’s Board and general membership.
-The association sponsors sales, shows, and workshops on a regular basis.
-Workshops cover all facets of raising goats such as marketing, feeding, medications, worming, genetics, preventative care, and general husbandry of goats.
-We invite all people in the goat industry to attend these events and hopefully join ETGRA.
-Whether you are a seasoned veteran or new to the practice of raising goats, ETGRA has a spot for you.
-There is a monthly meeting the first Tuesday of every month.
-Contact ETGRA or look under Events for meeting times, location, and method (most meetings are held via teleconference).
-There are quarterly meetings for the general membership.
-These are held at our property, located at 32186 U S Hwy 69 N, Jacksonville, TX 75766.
+The ETGRA is a non-profit organization composed of goat enthusiasts with a desire to promote the goat industry in East Texas.
+The organization was established in 1996 by a group of farmers and ranchers who were interested in raising and marketing goats.

+The group sponsors events such as sales, shows, and presentations of interest to goat raisers.
+The organization is headed by a Board of Directors elected by the general membership.
+Quarterly membership meetings are held within the East Texas area.

+Although the ETGRA primarily represents the East Texas area, we invite everyone with an interest in goats to join.

+You can visit our Facebook group at <https://www.facebook.com/groups/ETGRA>